abbasali-io/cibus-issues/README.md

 # cibus-issues

+## General

+- cissue: #50 add chua, sadia, saima to test group for ios @abbasali-io
+- ~~cissue: #52 if user selects a theme, persist the theme in the device @abbasali-io~~

 ## shop PreAuth

-- cissue: #44 on initAuth, auto navigate, the issue is that there is a long time taken for authenticate
+- ~~cissue: #44 on initAuth, auto navigate, the issue is that there is a long time taken for authenticate~~

 ## Home Page

-- cissue: #30 Show banner to download app if it is web based platform @abbasali-io
+- cissue: #49 add links to the app download banner @abbasali-io
 - cissue: #31 create the historical order Details screen @abbasali-io
 - cissue: #32 able to search historical order by restaurant name, or food name @abbasali-io
 - bug: #40 QR Scan is not working in home page
-- bug: #47 home page screen the past orders should not scroll @abbasali-io
+- ~~bug: #47 home page screen the past orders should not scroll @abbasali-io~~
+- ~~cissue: #30 Show banner to download app if it is web based platform @abbasali-io~~
 - ~~cissue: #9 show live orders at the homepage~~
 - ~~cissue: #10 show recent 10 orders at the homepage @abbasali-io~~
 - ~~cissue: #14 add user page link to the homepage @abbasali-io~~